How do I adjust the Windows background?

 How do I change the Windows background?

 The Microsoft Windows background can be adjusted by opening the background display properties.
-To do this in all versions of Windows before Vista, follow the below steps.
+Follow the steps below for your version of Windows.

 - Open Control Panel.

 - Open Display Properties in the Control Panel.

 - Windows 95/98/ME/NT/2000 users click the Background tab.
 Windows XP users click the Desktop tab.